 Harvested lavender

-3. Extracting the essence of lavender
+3. Cold-press to extract the essence

 Lavender flowers are placed in a mortar.

-I extract the oils of lavender using what I call as a “cold pressed” method with mortar and pestle.
+I extract the oils of lavender using what I call a ‘cold pressed’ method with mortar and pestle.
 It is a bit more work than some other methods requiring one to heat/simmer the oil and lavender in a pot which I think could damage some of the useful qualities of lavender.
 There are also other methods that recommend just placing the flowers and even the stems into a jar of oil and placing the enclosed jar in a warm area from 48 hours to 1 month to allow the lavender to completely infuse the oil.

 I think the mortar and pestle method enables the best extraction while still protecting the positive properties of lavender.